The Fourth in the time of COVID

 But like with every year, there are still some restrictions on what can or cannot be shot off.

-“For the bigger fireworks, you have to be outside of the city limits to pop them,” Wyatt said.
+“For fireworks, you have to be outside of the city limits to pop them,” Wyatt said.
 “For the smaller things, you can do in your backyard.”

 Michael Bauer is a sports reporter at the Odessa American.
 He can be reached at mbauer@oaoa.com at 432-333-7772 or on Twitter @OAmichaelba.